JoseRoca/AfxNova/docs/File Management /CTextStream Class.md

 #### Remark

-The EOS (End os Stream) property applies only to TextStream files that are open for reading, otherwise, an error occurs.
+The EOS (End os Stream) property applies only to **TextStream** files that are open for reading, otherwise, an error occurs.

+---

 # <a name="Read"></a>Read

-Reads a specified number of characters from a TextStream file and returns the resulting string.
+Reads a specified number of characters from a **TextStream** file and returns the resulting string.

 ```
-FUNCTION Read (BYVAL numChars AS LONG) AS CBSTR
+FUNCTION Read (BYVAL numChars AS LONG) AS DWSTRING
 ```

 | Parameter  | Description |